-Firewall active with high safety level. (all services except for SSH are blocked) Firewall protection does not yet exist although it has been activated according to the configuration.
+lcon Meaning ♥♥ Firewall protection does not yet exist although it has been activated according to the configura- tion.
 This can happen, for example, if PC names for which there are no equivalent IP addresses as yet were used in the configuration.
-Firewall active with medium security level

-Have your network specialist check and, if necessary, change the standard settings.
+0 Firewall active with medium security level V 💈 Firewall active with high safety level. (all services except for SSH are blocked) A H ave your network specialist check and, if necessary, change the standard settings.